joseph-aoun/Boston-Project/README.md

 ### General Information

 For these visualizations, we decided to use the checkbook spending data.
 According to the website, the checkbook data, “provides up-to-date financial information about the City’s expenditures [and] … is updated monthly, with certain personal information omitted in order to ensure privacy” (https://data.boston.gov/dataset/checkbook-explorer).
 It is important to note that this data does not contain any payroll information.
 There were individual data files for each fiscal year from 2011 to 2024, so we needed to concatenate all the datasets.
-Here was our processing steps:
+Here were our processing steps:

 ### Preprocessing and Cleaning Data